AppliedMotionProducts/LabVIEW/README.md

 LabVIEW example programs

-AMP Modbus TCP example is an example program to read and write Holding registers for TXM34X3B-IP motoros.
+➡️ AMP_Modbus_TCP.vi example is an example program to read and write Holding registers for TXM34X3B-IP motoros using Modbus TCP.

-Use Modbus user manual for other product register tables and more information.
+➡️ Use Modbus_user_manual for other product register tables and more information.